w3c/wptserve/docs/router.rst

   {"sub_api": "html", "*": "html/test.html"}

-`handler` is a function taking a request and a response object that is reponsible for constructing the response to the HTTP request.
+`handler` is a function taking a request and a response object that is responsible for constructing the response to the HTTP request.
 See :doc:`handlers` for more details on handler functions.

 :mod:`Interface <wptserve>`